-- Select Add and enter details of the internal signalling interface in the pop-up menu (not shown). - In the Name field enter a descriptive name for the interface. - For Signaling IP, select the internal signalling interface IP addresses defined in Section 7.3. - Select TCP port number, 5060 is used for Session Manager.
+- Select Add and enter details of the internal signalling interface in the pop-up menu (not shown). - In the Name field enter a descriptive name for the interface. - For Signaling IP, select the internal signalling interface IP addresses defined in Section 7.3. - For TCP Port, 5060 is used for Session Manager.